jeffreymorganio/twitter-geo-server-js/README.md

 `-p` `--port`

-<p style="margin-left: 1.5em">Specifies the port on which the server will run.
-The default is 5000.</p>
+Specifies the port on which the server will run.
+The default is 5000.

 `-b` `--boundingbox`

-<p style="margin-left: 1.5em">Specifies the bounding box around the geographical area from which geocoded data will be returned.
+Specifies the bounding box around the geographical area from which geocoded data will be returned.
 This value is a string that contains a pair of longitude and latitude pairs, with the southwest corner of the bounding box coming first, as described in the Twitter API documentation for the  [locations streaming API parameter](https://dev.twitter.com/streaming/overview/request-parameters#locations "Learn more about the locations parameter of the streaming API at Twitter").
-The default is ["-180,-90,180,90"](https://gist.github.com/UsabilityEtc/5f67d031c4e61a11843a "View the world bounding box on a map"), which encloses the world.</p>
+The default is ["-180,-90,180,90"](https://gist.github.com/UsabilityEtc/5f67d031c4e61a11843a "View the world bounding box on a map"), which encloses the world.

 For example, the following command starts the Twitter Geo Server on port 5025 and limits the geocoded data with a custom [bounding box around the UK](https://gist.github.com/UsabilityEtc/6d2059bd4f0181a98d76 "View the UK bounding box on a map"):